bliblong/hello-world/README.md

 My career focus has been on leading edge product development using novel, sometimes esoteric technologies to solve real world problems.

+My latest focus is learning to use Docker and lightweight container technologies.